g-nakov/mgen/README.md

 ## Examples
 See full examples of input data specifications and the generated code in [examples](examples/).
+A detailed walkthrough of the Python code generation is also available as a Jupyter [notebook](examples/common.ipynb).